pflanze/xmlhub-indexer/README.md

     is required.

   - Attribute keys (names) are case insensitive.
-They should be specified in the program source code (in `METADATA_SPECIFICATION`) in proper spelling, since that is what is used for display in the index pages.
+They should be specified in the program source code (in `METADATA_SPECIFICATION`, see further below for where to find this) in proper spelling, since that is what is used for display in the index pages.

-  - Attribute order in the XML file doesn't matter; for display, the one given in `METADATA_SPECIFICATION` is used.
+  - Attribute order in the XML file doesn't matter; for display, the order as given in `METADATA_SPECIFICATION` is used.

   - Attributes that take lists of values can be split on whatever one configures in the `input_separator` field of